- February 4, 2020

 Target segment mapping includes the selection of appropriate target markets and appropriate and competitive positioning of your business.
 Effective target segment mapping is critical to success in most marketplaces.

 - Entry Strategy

 A right entry approach not only includes the business valuation methods but the strategies to commence and continue business over a period.
 The proof of concept and pilot projects or straight entry to market depends on how open and risk-taking capacity your company has.
 Before spending heavily on advertising, you need to have a thorough market survey to ensure that you are spending on the right market and audience.

 - Legal and Regulatory Compliances

-Prior to company formation, you need to meet certain regulatory or legal compliances such as government’s and local authority’s permission and other certifications and clearances.
-You need to be very clear whether in the targeted country, you can do business freely or are refrained of complete ownership of the business.
+Prior to company formation, you need to meet certain regulatory or legal compliances such as the government’s and local authority’s permission and other certifications and clearances.
+You need to be very clear whether, in the targeted country, you can do business freely or are refrained from complete ownership of the business.
 For example, the government of Dubai does not allow outsiders to open their enterprises independently; they compulsorily need to have a Dubai national as a business partner.

 A major concern of the new market entrants is sustainability, because of the ruthless competition in the market and the rising challenges.
-The business enterprises need to assess the sustainability of their business before entering into a market.
-They must be able to beat the barriers whether it is cultural differences of a country, financial issues, legal aspects or others.
+Business enterprises need to assess the sustainability of their business before entering into a market.
+They must be able to beat the barriers whether it is cultural differences of a country, financial issues, legal aspects, or others.
 Readiness to tap the right audience at the right time leads to sustainable growth.